JRCSTU/CO2MPAS-TA/README.rst

      and to predict the |CO2| emission.
    - ``flag``: values provided by the user as input to ``run_base`` and ``run_plan`` models.
+   - ``meta``: values provided by the user as meta data of the vehicle test.

 2. **usage:**